ssfsx17/sky-islands/readable.md

     produce grain and wine today because of life energy drained from slaves - and it takes the lives of more and more slaves each year to maintain the current mode of production.
--   Unweighted Warrior - A term that was added by Emperor Decimus, in an effort to prevent the Adtextus from killing the St'los Tribe.
+  - Unweighted Warrior - A term that was added by Emperor Decimus, in an effort to prevent the Adtextus from killing the St’los Tribe.
 So, instead of killing the tribe, it just mutated them into their current infamous forms.
-Emperor Decimus had to issue proclamations that the St'los Tribe was always that way, and that it was a mistake to take them on as military auxiliaries in the first place.
+Emperor Decimus had to issue proclamations that the St’los Tribe was always that way, and that it was a mistake to take them on as military auxiliaries in the first place.
 Then he ordered the tribe to be decimated, for their failure to live up to expectations.
   - Deep Grass - A term that was added by Emperor Livius, in an effort to allow crops that would grow in Yurk Province without destroying the topsoil.
 But, due to the way the Adtextus was designed, it changed the grass itself to deplete the soil rather than replenish